pffy/pinyinbase/README.md

+# Pinyinbase

-# Pinyinbase is a truly free, libre and open source Chinese-English dictionary with bilingual glossaries in backwards-compatible CEDICT files.
+**Pinyinbase** is a truly free, libre and open source Chinese-English dictionary compiled using bilingual glossaries in backwards-compatible CEDICT files.

 # Overview